 Applications of Full wave Rectifier:

-Full wave rectifier is of two types; centre tap and bridge rectifier.
-Both these rectifiers are used for following purposes depends upon the requirement.
-Following of full wave rectifier applications are:
+Full wave rectifier is of two types, center tap and bridge rectifier.
+Both these rectifiers are used for following purposes depending upon the requirement.

-- It can be used to supply polarised voltage in welding.
+• It can be used to supply a polarised voltage in welding.

 Hope you all like this article.
 For any suggestions please comment below.
 We always appreciate your suggestions.